Efficiency of Analysis of Transitive Relations using Query-Driven, Ground-and-Solve, and Fact-Driven Inference: Proofs for optimal number of combinations in Table 3

 The remaining five graph types---\gname{CycExtra}{n,k}, \gname{PathDisj}{n,k}, \gname{X}{n,k}, \gname{Y}{n,k}, and \gname{W}{n,k}---have two parameters \co{n} and \co{k}.
 We discuss results with two sets of experiments, both with increasing \co{n} up to 1000: (1) with constant \co{k} = 10 for all five graph types, and (2) with increasing \co{k} = \co{n} for the last three graph types.
 The latter helps greatly in showing the different impacts on performance by the last three graph types.
 It also led us discover an XSB performance bug in the simplest case of left recursion on \gname{W}{} graphs.

-Figures~\ref{fig-CycExtra} to~\ref{fig-w} show the running times for all five kinds of graphs for constant \co{k} = 0.
-They confirm the analysis as before and additionally the constant factor differences except for what we believe is a good cache locality. \begin{itemize} \item Comparing Figure~\ref{fig-CycExtra} for \gname{CycExtra}{n,10} with Figure~\ref{fig-Cyc} for \gname{Cyc}{n}, we can see they are similar for double recursion, consistent with the analysis in Section~\ref{sec-analyze}.
+\plotfig{CycExtra}{11000}{1000} \plotfig{PathDisj}{9990}{10000} Figs.~\ref{fig-CycExtra} to~\ref{fig-w} show the running times for all five kinds of graphs for constant \co{k} = 0.
+They confirm the analysis as before and additionally the constant factor differences except for what we believe is a good cache locality. \begin{itemize} \item Comparing Fig.~\ref{fig-CycExtra} for \gname{CycExtra}{n,10} with Fig.~\ref{fig-Cyc} for \gname{Cyc}{n}, we can see they are similar for double recursion, consistent with the analysis in Section~\ref{sec-analyze}.
 Running times for left and right recursions are too small in these figures, but they generally are about 4-5 times for XSB and \souf and about 3 times for clingo (e.g., from 0.10 to 0.45 seconds for XSB, from 0.66 to 1.85 seconds for clingo, and from 1.28 to 6.17 seconds for \souf, for left recursion on 1000 vertices).

 These constant factors are smaller than the 10-times-larger analyzed in Section~\ref{sec-analyze}.
 We believe this is due to the good cache locality of 10 added edges starting from a same vertex in \gname{CycExtra}{n,10}, contrasting each edge starting from a different vertex in \gname{Cyc}{n}.